MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-style-site.md

 ## Set up your corporate brand fonts

 1. Inside the design studio, go to the styling workspace and define the font types for headers, subheaders, paragraphs, and buttons.
-1. You an also optionally adjust the sizes and colors for each based on your color palette.
+1. You can also adjust the sizes and colors for each based on your color palette.
 Any updates you make are immediately reflected on your site.
 1. Select **Save changes** to update your styling.
 The theme you updated will have a modified label.
 1. If at any time you wish to start over, select the **ellipses** and select **Reset to default**.